 Raised in Australia's multicultural tropical city of Darwin, Kath Inglis moved south to Adelaide to study contemporary jewellery.
 After graduating from the South Australian School of Art in 2000, Kath continued to develop her practice by working from a number of studios, including the renowned Gray Street Workshop, JamFactory's Metal Design Studio and soda and rhyme.
-Kath now lives in the beautiful Adelaide Hills with a work bench located in a nineteenth century stable.
+Kath now lives in the beautiful Adelaide Hills with a work bench located at the Hahndorf Academy.

 My passion for Polyvinyl Chloride (PVC) started in 2001.
 It’s a prosaic material in its natural state, but loaded with potentials.